 Local Plan: The plan, or set of plans, for the future development of the local area, drawn up by the local planning authority (in this case the Borough Council) in consultation with the community.
 (Note that from 2004 to 2011 what is now termed the local plan was called the local development framework.)

 NPPF: The National Planning Policy Framework, which is the Government's statement of national planning policies.
+February 2019 is the most recent.

 Ramsar sites: These are wetlands of international importance designated under the international Ramsar Convention.